spatialthoughts/qgis-tutorials/it/_sources/docs/3/interactive_reveal_maps.rst.txt

 .. note::

   The inverted polygon renderer is used to show regions outside the feature.
-In our case, the ``mask`` layer is empty, the *inverted* region is the whole canvas.
+In our case, the ``mask`` layer is empty so the *inverted* region is the whole canvas.
 That is why you see the whole canvas rendered using the chosen symbology.
+We use this renderer for the tutorial since it can render the map without needing any features being present in the layer and will work anywhere in the world.

 9. Select ``Geometry Generator`` as the :guilabel:`Symbol layer type`.
 We will now enter an expressions to change how the layer is rendered.
 Click the :guilabel:`Expression` button.